-See Form 8264, Application for Registration of a Tax Shelter, and Form 8271, Investor Reporting of Tax Shelter Registration Number, and their related instructions for information regarding the fiduciary's reporting requirements.
-Also, see Notice 2005-22, 2005-12 I.R.B.
-756.
+See Form 8271, Investor Reporting of Tax Shelter Registration Number, for information regarding the fiduciary's reporting requirements.

 Substitute Forms

 You do not need IRS approval to use a substitute Schedule K-1 if it is an exact copy of the IRS schedule.
 The boxes must use the same numbers and titles and must be in the same order and format as on the comparable IRS Schedule K-1.
 The substitute schedule must include the OMB number and the 6-digit form ID code in the upper right hand corner of the schedule.